y-x-c/homebridge-switchbot-ble/README.md

 3. The "opened" and "closed" directions of HomeKit are the same as those in Curtain and SwitchBot APP, but the percentage definitions are different.
 "Closed" is 0% in HomeKit but 100% in Curtain and APP.

 ## Release Note
+* v1.2.2 (2020-11-19)
+  * Fixed Curtain state will not be updated in the Home APP.
 * v1.2.1 (2020-11-12)
   * Get temperature and humidity from Meter advertising periodically.
 * v1.2.0 (2020-11-6)
   * Add option for inverted curtain position.
 (Thanks to [@whatUwant](https://github.com/SwitchBot/homebridge-switchbot-ble/pull/4))
   * Fixed HomeKit control direction reversal issue.
-(Thanks to [@roddenshaw](https://github.com/SwitchBot/homebridge-switchbot-ble/issues/5))
 * v1.1.0 (2020-10-29)
   * Add support for Curtain.
 * v1.0.1 (2020-10-22)